Googolplexic/YT-speed-based-quality/README.md

 ![image](https://github.com/Googolplexic/YT-speed-based-quality/assets/52732344/5ee09bbe-f084-4d35-b40e-4f84d1711a87)

 # To install
-- Download all the code as a zip and unzip it (or just clone it)
+- Download all the code as a zip from releases and unzip it (or just clone it)
 - Go to developer mode on extension manager on a Chromium-based browser
 - Load unpacked and select the (unzipped) folder